Analysis | Why China’s New Carbon Market Is No Quick Climate Fix

 2. How is it supposed to work?

 Fairly simply.
 The Chinese government gives every power plant the right to a certain amount of pollution in a given year.
 Pollute less than that, and you can sell excess pollution rights, or allowances.
 If you want to pollute more, you have to buy extra allowances.
-Listed transactions will be for 100,000 metric tons of carbon dioxide equivalent or less, and price moves will be within 10% of the prior day’s close, according to the Shanghai Environment and Energy Exchange, which will host trading.
+Listed transactions will be for 100,000 metric tons of carbon dioxide equivalent or less, and price moves will be within 10% of the prior day’s close, according to the Shanghai Environment and Energy Exchange, which is hosting trading.
 Larger block trades are possible within 30% of the last closing price.
-Carbon has priced between 40 yuan ($6.18) a ton in pilot systems.
+China’s first transaction after the July 16 launch was at a price of 52.78 yuan ($8.16) a metric ton.

 3. Who’s covered?

 Shanghai Environment and Energy Exchange Chairman Lai Xiaoming expects eight industries to be included during China’s current five-year plan, which runs through 2025, and that the ETS would eventually cover as many as 10,000 emitters accounting for about 5 billion tons of carbon.
 After power generation, steel, cement and aluminum production are among those sectors expected to be next in line.
-Vice Minister of Ecology and Environment Zhao Yingmin said China would work quickly on regulations and standards to expand the market after its July launch.
+Vice Minister of Ecology and Environment Zhao Yingmin said China would work quickly on regulations and standards to expand the market.

 4. What’s the strategy?